realA10001986/Time-Circuits-Display/README.md

 ## The keypad menu

-The keypad menu is an additional way to configure your clock; it only involves the three displays and the keypad.
+The keypad menu is an additional way to configure your TCD; it only involves the three displays and the keypad.
 It is controlled by "pressing" or "holding" the ENTER key on the keypad.

 A "press" is shorter than 2 seconds, a "hold" is 2 seconds or longer.